pandaproject/panda/docs/index.rst

 The PANDA Project is `2011 Knight News Challenge winner <http://www.knightfoundation.org/press-room/press-release/knight-foundation-media-innovation-contest-announc/>`_.
 The team would like to thank the `Knight Foundation <http://www.knightfoundation.org/>`_ for their generous support of free and open source software for newsrooms.

-TLogistical support and fiscal agency for PANDA have been provided by `Investigative Reporters and Editors <http://www.ire.org/>`_.
+Logistical support and fiscal agency for PANDA have been provided by `Investigative Reporters and Editors <http://www.ire.org/>`_.
 Our sincere thanks to them helping make it a reality.

 Documentation for reporters
 ===========================